 Never Often Prosper

-‘Brood parasitism’, as this habit is referred to, is essentially a labour-saving device.
+‘Brood parasitism’, as the habit of laying one’s eggs in the nest of another individual is called, is essentially a labour-saving device.
 Freedom from physically demanding parental duties enables a female to produce far more eggs than normal.
 A cuckoo, for example, can lay up to 25 eggs in a single season, several times more than the average for a bird of its size.
 She can also mitigate the risk of egg loss by distributing those eggs among a number of different hosts.
 And since she doesn’t need to raise any of them by herself, the cuckoo only needs to stay in Britain for a few weeks – the shortest visit to these shores of any migrating bird.

 But brood parasitism can also be a risky strategy.
 There is always a chance that the host will spot and reject the egg.
 Over time, natural selection favours hosts that can spot alien eggs in their nests and so they become more successful at preventing parasitism.
 Those particular species will gradually appear less frequently on the cuckoo’s list of hosts.
 Pied wagtails, for example, almost always see through the cuckoo’s deception and usually reject any foreign eggs.
 They may have once been more common victims but, in the arms race between brood parasite and host, they now have the upper hand, and the cuckoo has been forced to move on to less discerning species.